 HOW TO GET THERE

-I made the trip to Winnipeg with New Leaf Travel, Canada’s ultra low cost air travel company.
+I made the trip to Winnipeg with Flair Airlines, Canada’s ultra low cost air travel company.
 It’s low cost because customers can add what they want a la carte style!
 It’s a great choice for Canadians who are looking to travel to Canada’s smaller airports without tedious layovers.
 And their laid back atmosphere, cheaper parking, and awesome baggage handling are all included in the low fare!

 PLACES TO STAY